-Represents a generic input device which takes its value from the mean of a queue of historical values.
+Represents a generic input device which takes its value from the average of a queue of historical values.

-This class extends InputDevice (page 79) with a queue which is filled by a background thread which continually polls the state of the underlying device.
-The mean of the values in the queue is compared to a threshold which is used to determine the state of the is\active (page 79) property.
+This class extends InputDevice (page 84) with a queue which is filled by a background thread which continually polls the state of the underlying device.
+The average (a configurable function) of the values in the queue is compared to a threshold which is used to determine the state of the is\active (page 84) property.